 - Are calls getting distributed evenly across all nodes in the tier?

-- Using Tier Metric Correlation to quickly identify balances and imbalances in the distribution of calls across all nodes in a tier.
+- Use Tier Metric Correlation to quickly identify balances and imbalances in the distribution of calls across all nodes in a tier.

-- Using Tier Metric Correlation to monitor and troubleshoot a canary deployment scenario.
-This example shows how you can easily compare performance across node clusters, identify nodes with transaction outliers, and see if any resource issues are causing these outliers.
+- Use Tier Metric Correlation to monitor and troubleshoot a canary deployment scenario.
+This example shows how you can easily compare performance across node clusters, identify nodes with transaction outliers, and determine if any resource issues are causing these outliers.